 The advisory council role is purely advisory, and has no administrative, management, personnel, or budgetary authority or responsibility; it is not a policy making body.
 The sole function is to provide support and advice for the faculty teaching the nursing education programs offered by the School of Nursing.

 School of Nursing Committees

-The School of Nursing has a Pre-Licensure Program Committee that address issues related to curriculum, admissions, and progression, and student life.
+The School of Nursing has a Pre-Licensure Program Committee (PLPC) that addresses issues related to curriculum, admissions, progression, and student life.
 Membership for many of these committees includes student representation.
-Students may volunteer, or be asked by faculty, to participate as student representatives on School of Nursing committees.

 Affirmative Action Plan